 You’ve heard “cool as a cucumber,” right?
 Have you ever wondered where that saying comes from?
 Well …

-2. Cucumbers show up in the Bible in the book of Numbers: where the Israelites are reminded: “We remember the fish, which we did eat in Egypt freely — the cucumbers, and the melons, and the leeks, and the onions, and the garlic” (Numbers 11:5), which is the earliest recording of their cultivation outside of Egypt.
+- Cucumbers show up in the Bible in the book of Numbers where the Israelites are reminded: “We remember the fish, which we did eat in Egypt freely — the cucumbers, and the melons, and the leeks, and the onions, and the garlic” (Numbers 11:5), which is the earliest recording of their cultivation outside of Egypt.

-5. The Mandan Indians (native to the Dakotas), adopted and cultivated them beginning in 16th century.
+- The Mandan Indians (native to the Dakotas) adopted and cultivated them beginning in 16th century.

 So, they’re refreshing … but, are they good for you?
 You bet!

-And, it’s now know that cucumbers’s lignans are responsible for reduced risk of cardiovascular disease.
+And, it’s now known that cucumber’s lignans are responsible for reduced risk of cardiovascular disease, too.

 For two years, I’ve scoured the internet seeking sources that can back up the health and benefit claims of fruits, vegetables, and supplements (sometimes called “boost”).

 In the chart below are the health claims I and others have discovered about cucumbers.
 Where you see a footnote, you’ll find a link to the source.
-If there is not a footnote, then that means that the specific health claim is made, but neither I or anyone I know has been able to locate sources of research or anecdote to backup the claim.
+If there is not a footnote, then that means that the specific health claim is made, but neither I nor anyone I know has been able to locate sources of research or find a credible anecdote to back up the claim.

 So, if you are aware of a direct source of research or anecdotes to back up the claims, please post them in the comments.
 I’ll check them out and if they meet our standards, I’ll make sure that they’re included in the next edition of the blog and give you a shout-out!